AnonyGiit/Vital-SE/experiments/benchmarks/README.md

 We follow the building instruction from KLEE's official website: https://klee-se.org/tutorials/testing-coreutils/

+To build it, run `./build-coreutils.sh` in this folder.

 ## Build CVEs

-For each vulnerability, build the library `libtasn1` by executing `make`.
+For each vulnerability, after un-zip `libtasn1-CVEs.zip`, build the library `libtasn1` by executing `make`.